pooryousefshahrooz/q_net_planning/README.md

   R_values = [10,4,6,8] # set of values for number of repetaers budget
   end_user_memory_set = [10] # the memory budget of end nodes```

+# Interpreting the Results
+We report some or all of the following metrics in our experiments.
+Check function ```save()``` in ```network.py``` script to see the key for each column of the results ```csv``` file.

+* maximum utility of the network
+* processing time in seconds
+* edges of each path used by each user pair in the optimal solution
+* end-to-end fidelity of each path
+* end-to-end rate on each path used by each user pair in the optimal solution

 # Citing

 Please cite our paper if you're using any part of this code for your project.